halex5000/ld-articles/Astro LaunchDarkly/5 Things That Make Astro Unique for Building Web Apps.md

 It can sometimes feel like there's a new framework or developer tool every week, so you can be forgiven for wanting to roll your eyes at yet another tool.
 But occassionally one of these tools seems to really shift the paradigm of how we develop applications.
 [Astro](https://astro.build/) just might be one of those tools when it comes to building web applications.

 Astro, which just released it's [1.0 beta](https://astro.build/blog/astro-1-beta-release/) last month, is a static site generator (SSG) like Gatsby, Next.js or Nuxt.
 Like those tools, the result can be far from static, as Astro even supports server-side rendering (SSR) of any route within the application and even [rendering at the edge](https://astro.build/blog/netlify-edge-functions/).
-However, Astro differs from those tools in a number of ways that, I believe, makes it uniquely innovative.
+However, Astro differs from those tools in a number of ways that I believe are uniquely innovative.
 In this post, I'll explore what those innovations are and even how you can integrate LaunchDarkly within an Astro application.

 ## Less client-side JavaScript

 Many SSGs are built upon the foundation of a particular JavaScript framework like React or Vue.
 This means that the compiled application that the SSG creates bundles the framework.
 This is true even for pages that are statically rendered and may have no specific need for the framework.

-Astro, similar to other tools like Eleventy, generates zero client-side JavaScript by default.
+Astro generates zero client-side JavaScript by default.
 You can still use components and imports to modularize your application, but Astro optimizes the output to eliminate client-side JavaScript wherever it isn't needed.
 So, your "About Us" static page that doesn't contain any client-side interactivity will also not contain any JavaScript.

 Astro claims that this optimization allows the tool to ship 90% less JavaScript than other SSGs.
 Less client-side JavaScript doesn't just mean a smaller bundle for your users to download, it can also mean better performance in the browser.